xrdocs/design/_blogs/2017-09-21-peering-telemetry.md

 There are a wide range of Netflow collection engines on the market today as well as cloud-based solutions.
 PMACCT found at <http://www.pmacct.net> is a popular open-source Netflow and IPFIX collector.

 ## BMP
 BMP is easily configured in the following steps in IOS-XR.
-Configure a BMP destination host using the global “bmp server <1-8>” command with its associated parameters.
-The minimum configuration is “bmp server <1-8> host <fqdn|ip> port <port>.”
+Configure a BMP destination host using the global bmp server <1-8> command with its associated parameters.
+The minimum configuration is bmp server <1-8> host <fqdn|ip> port <port>.
 BMP uses TCP as its transport protocol, and has no standard port so a port must be specified.
-Additionally, in order to send periodic BGP statistics, a statistics interval must be configured via the “bmp server <1-8> stats-reporting-period <1-3600> command”
+Additionally, in order to send periodic BGP statistics, a statistics interval must be configured via the bmp server <1-8> stats-reporting-period <1-3600> command

 Once a destination BMP host is configured, BMP is activated on a per-peer basis (or all peers via a shared peer-group configuration) using the “bmp-activate server <1-8>” under the neighbor configuration with the BGP routing configuration.
 Collecting BMP data is best done using the open source SNAS collector, formally known as OpenBMP.
 SNAS can be found at <http://snas.io>.